Five dead, including suspected shooter, in shootings

 “That kind of stuff doesn’t happen in this little neighborhood,” Solberg said.

-The home in the town of Lafayette is about four miles away, just north of Highway 29, off the Highway X exit.
+The home in Lafayette is less than 10 miles away, just north of Highway 29, off the Highway X exit.
 The building is a four-unit complex.

 Hannah Larson lives in the same housing complex in Lafayette.
-However, she was home all day Sunday but never heard any unusual noise.
+She was home all day Sunday but never heard any unusual noise.

 “We heard absolutely nothing, whatsoever,” Larson said.